JonasGessner/JGDownloadAcceleration/README.md

 <br>
 <br>
 <br>
 `JGDownloadOperation` uses a metadata file to store the progress of each connection, to allow the operation to resume when failed or cancelled.
 The metadata file is stored at the destination path with the file extension `jgd`.
 The metadata file will automatically be removed when the operation finishes with success.
-Passing `YES` for "resume" in `initWithURL:destinationPath:resume:` will result in a attempt to read the metadata file and resume from the last known state.
+Passing `YES` for "allowResume" in the custom `init` methods will result in a attempt to read the metadata file and resume from the last known state.
+If the metadata file or the partial downloaded content is not available then the download will start from the beginning.
+If `NO` is passed for "allowResume" then no metadata files will be written and the download will always start from the beginning.
 If reading the metadata file is not possible (if the file does not exist) the download will start from the beginning, overwriting any existing progress.
 <br>

 #####Cancellation: